mabyre/Multiprotocol-Communication-Over-Serial-Port-COM-USB/README.md

 - **PMLite** is for Protocol Machinerie Light that deal with different platforme implementation
 - **TestPThread** is the upper part of this project, it test and use the two others, it take the place of the User Interface when there is no

+You can get informations about PMLite here : [TraceReporter](https://sodevlog-tracereporter.blogspot.com "TraceReporter")

 Why this very valuable project is there ?
 Just for share with you who got here.
-If you have questions about this source code feel free to ask me.
+If you have any questions about this source code feel free to ask me.